AP* Retreat / APNG joint meeting

 APJS needs a legal body to handle the payment for ccTLD secretariat staff.

-- 'Asia Pacific Joint Secretariat, Ltd.' has already been registered as a one dollar company in
+- 'Asia Pacific Joint Secretariat, Ltd.' has already been registered as a one

 British Virgin Island since 31st May 2002.

-- The process of opening the bank account in British Virgin Island will finish in September 2002.
+- The process of opening the bank account in British Virgin Island will finish

 - The company has 2 directors, BK Kim and Pensri A.